 PRO: The Titans targeted Delanie Walker early in the 2013 free agency period to bring physicality, versatility and leadership to the offense.
 He has delivered that and more, becoming one of the NFL’s top play-making tight ends.
 The tight end brings a unique element to the offense and poses match-up problems for defenses with his ability to line up in the backfield, on the line, in the slot and as a wideout.
 The 6-foot-2-inch, 248-pounder spent the first seven years of his career with the San Francisco 49ers after being selected in the sixth round of the 2006 NFL Draft.
 His first five seasons in Tennessee arguably resulted in the best five-year stretch in franchise history by a player at his position.
 During that time period, his 356 receptions and 4,156 receiving yards (to go with 26 touchdowns) set a franchise high for a tight end in any consecutive five-year period.
 During that timespan, his reception total led all NFL tight ends and his yardage total ranked third among all NFL tight ends.
 In 2015, he set the single-season franchise records among tight ends with 94 receptions and 1,088 receiving yards, leading to his first career Pro Bowl invitation.

-• During his first five seasons with the Titans (2013-2017), Walker leads all NFL tight ends with 356 receptions and ranks third in the NFL with 4,156 yards.
+• During his first five seasons with the Titans (2013-2017), Walker led all NFL tight ends with 356 receptions and ranked third in the NFL with 4,156 yards.

 • In 2017, Walker was named to his third consecutive Pro Bowl after leading the team with 74 receptions and 807 receiving yards.
 He earned Offensive MVP honors in the Pro Bowl after catching two touchdown passes, including an 18-yard, game-winning score late in the fourth quarter.